2025 - All Construction Projects

 Description of work: Mill and overlay two (2) inches of asphalt in both lanes of I-41 in the project limits.
 Replace cable barrier and guardrail along I-41 mainline and ramps.
 Miscellaneous structure maintenance work.
 Miscellaneous culvert extension and slope flattening work.
 Replace existing box culvert to address flooding issue north of County Z.

-May 5 to May 9: The contractor will continue installing cable barrier and guardrail throughout the project.
-Box culvert work will continue in Fond du Lac County.
-Culvert pipe work will continue in Fond du Lac and Winnebago counties in the median.
-Median grading will begin in the median of County D (Military Road to County Z).
-Box culvert work will continue on Black Oak School Road.
-Work will begin under the northbound lanes of I-41.
+June 16 to June 20: Paving will continue in the northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in Fond du Lac and Winnebago counties.
+Median grading and restoration work will continue from County D (Military Road) to County Z. Paving work will continue on Black Oak School Road and under the northbound lanes of I-41.

-- Southbound traffic is scheduled to shift to the temporary outside widening from WIS 26 to County Z late the week of April 28.
-Two lanes of traffic will continue to be maintained during peak hours.
+• Southbound traffic is shifted to the temporary outside widening from WIS 26 to County Z. Two lanes of traffic will continue to be maintained during peak hours.

-- Northbound traffic is scheduled to shift to the southbound lanes of I-41 utilizing median crossovers from WIS 26 to County Z mid-week the week of May 5.
-Two lanes of traffic will continue to be maintained during peak hours.
+• Northbound traffic is shifted to the southbound lanes of I-41 utilizing median crossovers from WIS 26 to County Z. Two lanes of traffic will continue to be maintained during peak hours.

-- Black Oak School Road is closed between the intersections of County Z (Black Wolf Avenue) and Nekimi Avenue until late May.
+• Black Oak School Road is closed between the intersections of County Z (Black Wolf Avenue) and Nekimi Avenue until mid/ late June.
 No detour is posted for this closure.

 Winnebago County: There will be southbound I-41 lane closures between WIS 26 and County Z during non-peak hours (overnights) in Winnebago County.